BlackEspresso/Bot-/ReadMe.md

 thanks
 >>  a pleasure
 ```

-(the flight states needs the input/ouput tags feature to work in full grace :) )
+(the flight state in this example is very limited and needs a lot of the [Lookout](#Lookout) features to work nicely )

  ## Lookout